Dynamics of quantized vortices under quasi-periodic boundary conditions: Fluid elements with non-zero net vorticity

 \subsection{General framework}

-Consider a complex field $\psi$ whose dynamics is governed by the GPE~\cite{gross1961structure, pitaevskii1961vortex},
+Consider a complex field $\psi$ whose dynamics is governed by the GPE~\citep{gross1961structure, pitaevskii1961vortex},

 where $m$, $g$, and $\mu$ are positive parameters, $V(\boldsymbol{x}, t)$ is a time-dependent external potential, and $\hbar$ is the reduced Planck constant.
-When using the GPE to effectively describe superfluids, $m$ is interpreted as the mass of the constituent bosons, $g$ as the inter-particle interaction coupling, and $\mu$ as the chemical potential of the Bose gas.
+When using the GPE to effectively describe Bosonic condensates (or even Fermionic superfluids~\citep{Salasnich2009}), $m$ is interpreted as the mass of the constituent bosons, $g$ as the inter-particle interaction coupling (that we take to be repulsive), and $\mu$ as the chemical potential.
 The healing length $\xi = \hbar/\!\sqrt{m \mu}$ sets a physical scale for the system, and a natural scale for $|\psi|^2$ is the bulk density $n_\infty= \mu / g$.
-Combining $\xi$ with the first sound velocity, $c_1 = \sqrt{\mu/m}$, we can define the fundamental timescale~$\tau = \hbar/\mu$~\cite{pethick_book_2008}.
+Combining $\xi$ with the first sound velocity, $c_1 = \sqrt{\mu/m}$, we can define the fundamental timescale~$\tau = \hbar/\mu$~\citep{pethick_book_2008}.

 The GPE is sometimes employed as an analogue model for quantized vortices in the inner crust of neutron stars \cite[\eg][]{Warszawski_GPE_2011,Warszawski_unpinning,Liu2024,Liu2025}.
-In this context, where vortices are immersed in a non-homogeneous environment, the inclusion of the external potential $V$ provides the pinning landscape that is crucial to simulate the stick–slip dynamics of vortices arising from their interaction with pinning centres~\cite{haskell2016MNRAS,AntoHaskell,link2022ApJ}.
-Here the superfluid consists of neutron Cooper pairs and the interaction is mediated by nuclear forces, with typical scales $m \sim 2\, \rm{GeV}$, $\xi \sim 3\,[\mu/\rm{MeV}]^{-1/2}\, \rm{fm}$, and $\tau \sim 6\,[\mu/\rm{MeV}]^{-1} \times 10^{-22}\, \rm{s}$~\cite{GraberNSlab,AntoHaskell}.
-For comparison, when the GPE is used as an effective model for vortex dynamics in He-II, as discussed for example in \citet{Roberts_1971,Barenghi2001bookinto}, the relevant scales are $m \sim 4\, \rm{GeV}$, $\xi \sim 0.1\,[\mu/\rm{meV}]^{-1/2}\, \rm{nm}$, and~$\tau \sim 6\,[\mu/\rm{meV}]^{-1} \times 10^{-13}\, \rm{s}$.
+In this context, where vortices are immersed in a non-homogeneous environment, the inclusion of the external potential $V$ provides the pinning landscape that is crucial to simulate the stick–slip dynamics of vortices arising from their interaction with pinning centres~\citep{haskell2016MNRAS,AntoHaskell,link2022ApJ}.
+Here the superfluid consists of neutron Cooper pairs and the interaction is mediated by nuclear forces, with typical scales $m \sim 2\, \rm{GeV}$, $\xi \sim 3\,[\mu/\rm{MeV}]^{-1/2}\, \rm{fm}$, and $\tau \sim 6\,[\mu/\rm{MeV}]^{-1} \times 10^{-22}\, \rm{s}$~\citep{GraberNSlab,AntoHaskell}.
+For comparison, when the GPE is used as an effective model for vortex dynamics in the bosonic He-II, the relevant scales are $m \sim 4\, \rm{GeV}$, $\xi \sim 0.1\,[\mu/\rm{meV}]^{-1/2}\, \rm{nm}$, and~$\tau \sim 6\,[\mu/\rm{meV}]^{-1} \times 10^{-13}\, \rm{s}$ \cite[\eg][]{Roberts_1971,Barenghi2001bookinto}.
 In what follows, we adopt natural units with $\hbar = m = 1$, while $\mu$ sets the energy scale.
 Times and lengths are expressed in units of $\tau$ and~$\xi$.

 For our purposes, we consider the GPE in a rotating frame with angular velocity~$\mbf{\Om}$,